 Thread Check's knowledgeable customer service department and product engineers will help you find the right feeler gauge for your application and aid you in completing your tasks more efficiently and productively.

 Feeler gages are sometimes referred to as thickness gages and are available in a wide range of thicknesses from .0005 up to .125.
 Feeler gauges are available in lengths from 6 inches to coil lengths.
 Feeler gage materials include carbon steel and stainless steel.
 Feeler gages are available in three unique grades.
 UHT series feeler gauges are the answer for the most demanding applications.
 Designed and manufactured with state of the art equipment and processes, UHT series products are put through the highest quality assurance testing procedures using state of the art metrology equipment.
-Every feeler gage and feeler gage set in this series has a remarkable thickness tolerance and is inspected 100%.
-XF Series Feeler Gages have tighter thickness tolerances than the industry standard and superior workmanship compared to typical imported feeler gage sets.
-Feeler gage size markings are larger, clearer, and easier to read than any other gage sets on the market.
+Every set in this series has a remarkable thickness tolerance and is inspected 100%.
+XF Series Feeler Gages have tighter thickness tolerances than the industry standard and superior workmanship compared to typical imported sets.
+Size markings are larger, clearer, and easier to read than any other gage sets on the market.
 Feeler gage sets in the XF SERIES are supplied in a fan style case made from heavy gauge stainless steel for easier use and maximum blade protection while resisting the elements.
 XF SERIES gage sets packaged in a reusable, tough polypropylene case for long lasting protection.
 All thicknesses are clearly marked on the packaging.
-Feeler gages in the GC Series (General Commercial Product) class are manufactured to get the job done accurately and efficiently, all products in this series are manufactured to industry standards and economically priced.
+The GC Series (General Commercial Product) class are manufactured to get the job done accurately and efficiently, all products in this series are manufactured to industry standards and economically priced.

 All Eastern Industry feeler gauges are proudly made in the United States of America.